A Brit’s Guide to Better Stargazing

 Ed Anderson is a member of the ASLI and the Custer Institute and has been featured on Sky And Telescope, NewsDay e.t.c

-Why Does TelescopicWatch Exist?
+Why Does TelescopicWatch UK Exist?

 Our Editor-in-Chief, Zane Landers, answers:

-My first telescope was a relatively frustrating computerized 4” Maksutov-Cassegrain which I got for Christmas as a kid.
-My parents were lulled into buying it by sponsored “reviews” and marketing which I sent to them, having fallen for it myself.
+My first telescope was a relatively frustrating computerised 4” Maksutov-Cassegrain, which I got for Christmas as a kid.
+My parents were lulled into buying it by sponsored “reviews” and marketing that I sent to them, having fallen for it myself.
 While it wasn’t terrible, I had no idea what I was actually going to be able to do with it until I got to try out the telescope and was relatively disappointed by its lack of capabilities.
 This disappointment kept me from becoming more interested for a year or so until I got another telescope.
 While my situation wasn’t nearly as bad as receiving an outright “hobby killer”, I’d prefer nobody else has to go through the same experience when it can be avoided with honest and professional reviews and product recommendations.